Iconcrash

-Inkeroinen, the third album of the band, was published 14 September 2011 by Dynasty Helsinki.
-For a little over half a year the album was recorded at Sonic Pump in Helsinki, Miloco Music Box in London, in the mansion of Magnusborg in Porvoo and at Ten Studios in Stockholm.
+Inkeroinen, the third album of the band, was published on 14 September 2011 by Dynasty Helsinki.
+For a little over half a year, the album was recorded at Sonic Pump in Helsinki, Miloco Music Box in London, in the mansion of Magnusborg in Porvoo, and at Ten Studios in Stockholm.
 Under the leadership of Peuhu, the members of the band worked intensively as a production team during the recordings.
-In addition many esteemed professionals contributed to the making of the album, including Lee Slater (The Vaccines, Thirty Seconds to Mars, Kylie Minogue, Glasvegas), Arttu Peljo (Chisu, Disco Ensemble, Sunrise Avenue, Jenni Vartiainen), Antti Eräkangas (Lauri, Von Hertzen Brothers, The Rasmus) and Sampo Haapaniemi (Egotrippi, Teleks, Johanna Kurkela).
-The video of Stockholm was in rotation on Voice Tv and MTV Finland.
+In addition, many esteemed professionals contributed to the making of the album, including Lee Slater (The Vaccines, Thirty Seconds to Mars, Kylie Minogue, Glasvegas), Arttu Peljo (Chisu, Disco Ensemble, Sunrise Avenue, Jenni Vartiainen), Antti Eräkangas (Lauri, Von Hertzen Brothers, The Rasmus), and Sampo Haapaniemi (Egotrippi, Teleks, Johanna Kurkela).
+The video of Stockholm was in rotation on Voice TV and MTV Finland.

-In spring 2012, Iconcrash participated successfully in the UMK-competition, in which Finlands representative to the Eurovisions is also chosen.
-With their song We Are The Night the band made it to the finals and played a tv live for half a million people from the Helsinki Ice Hall.
-The song got also a lot of radio play and it was voted to the top of YleX:s most wanted list three times and got also playlisted on Estonian Radio 2.
+In spring 2012, Iconcrash participated successfully in the UMK-competition, in which Finland's representative to the Eurovision is also chosen.
+With their song We Are The Night the band made it to the finals and played a live TV show for half a million people from the Helsinki Ice Hall.
+The song also got a lot of radio play, and it was voted to the top of YleX:'s most wanted list three times and was also playlisted on Estonian Radio 2.